-- The establishment of an integrated public transport supply.
+• The implementation of an integrated public transport offering.
 A form of organisation which is balanced between the various modes of transport and designed to favour connectivity and avoid any overlapping, and even competition between the modes of transport, results in a more rational use of financial resources.
-As the various forms of transport complement one another those lines which make a profit can fund other lines which are making a loss. - Coherence between mobility needs and investments.
-Medium- and long-term forecasts of transport needs allow the future resource requirements to be assessed and all of the financial backers to be involved in a global project.
-For example, if the government can only fund railway projects or an international financial backer only wants to get involved in bus lines, as the transport authority has an overview of forthcoming projects it will be able to use the various sources of funding for its entire project. - A re-alignment between the centre and the periphery of the urban area.
-In a metropolitan area, the municipality at the centre is the most attractive because it offers a concentration of many services which can be used by people who live outside of its territory.
-It must therefore put in place substantial means of transport for the benefit of external users or firms who pay their taxes in other municipalities.
-To share costs and make all of the municipalities contribute to the funding of public transport, an inter-municipal transport authority must be established. - Dedicated financial resources.
-If additional resources were to be allocated to the urban transport sector from, for example, betterment taxation or the allocation of toll or parking revenue to public transport, the existence of a transport authority would mean that these resources would be used directly for urban transport.
+As the various forms of transport complement one another those lines which make a profit can fund other lines which are making a loss.

+• Coherence between mobility needs and investments.
+Medium- and long-term forecasts of transit needs allow the future resource requirements to be assessed and all of the financial backers to be involved in a global project.
+For example, if the government can only fund railway projects or an international financial backer only wants to get involved in bus lines, as the tranport authority has an overview of forthcoming projects it will be able to use the various sources of funding for its entire project.

+• A re-alignment between the centre and the periphery of the urban area.
+In a metropolitan area, the city centre is the most attractive because it offers a concentration of many services which can be used by people who live outside of the town.
+It must therefore organise sufficient modes of transport for the benefit of external users or firms who pay their taxes in other towns.
+To share costs and make all of the towns contribute to the funding of the public modes of transport, an inter-municipal transport authority must be established. • Dedicated financial resources.
+If additional resources were to be allocated to the urban transport sector from, for example, betterment taxation or the allocation of toll or parking revenue to public transport, the existence of a tranport authority would mean these resources would be used directly for urban transport.
 Without a transport authority, there is a risk that these new resources could go into the general budget.

-The development of an urban transport system is a highly complex challenge involving many different actors.
-With the trend towards decentralisation, local governments are the most affected because they are in direct contact with residents but the State and regional authorities also play a major role in the development of an urban transport policy.
+The development of an urban transport system is a highly complex challenge involving a number of different actors.
+With the trend towards decentralisation, local authorities are the most affected because they are in direct contact with residents but the State and regional authorities also play a major role in the development of urban transport policy.

-The coordination between the different actors can be greatly simplified by the creation of a Metropolitan Transport Authority (MTA).
+The coordination between the different actors can be greatly simplified by the creation of a Metropolitean Transport Authority (MTA).
 There are many different forms a MTA may take, with a narrow or broad scope of competencies and varying geographical boundaries.

-Concerning competencies, some MTAs are only responsible for mass transit, while others regulate all forms of public transport, and still others are also responsible for the road system and private transport as well.
+Concerning competencies, some MTAs are only responsible for collective public transport, while others regulate all forms of public transport, and still others are also responsible for the road system and private transport as well.

 In terms of geographical boundaries, it is important that these correspond to journey catchment areas.
-It is then well worth analysing what may happen outside those boundaries as well, in order to plan for the challenges generated by rapid urbanisation of outlying areas.
+It is then well worth analysing what happens outside those boundaries as well, in order to plan for the challenges generated by rapid urbanisation of outlying areas.